NatashaKSS/DCDTravelPlanner/README.md

 # DCDTravelPlanner
-A simple trip planner made on Azure web services using HTML, CSS, JavaScript and Bing Maps API
+A simple trip planner made on Azure web services using HTML, CSS, JavaScript and Bing Maps API.

 > Let's say a person wants to travel from Raffles Place to Sentosa...
+> You can choose to plan multiple stops along the way and take notes about your itinerary too!

-#### Here's what his/her planned trip route looks like on our web app:
+#### Here's what the trip route looks like on our web app:

 ![Screenshot of travel planner](https://github.com/NatashaKSS/DCDTravelPlanner/blob/master/screenshot_web_app.png)

 This mini-project was a fun way to experiment with Azure web services and Bing API.